vimalkrishna/MS-Eureka-Registry/README.md

 ## Getting Started
-This Microservice is a simple Spring-Boot application with a single configuration file in form of application.properties
+This Microservice is a simple Spring-Boot application with a single configuration file in form of application.properties Discovery system makes application production standard, by removing hard coded URLS using Netflix library called Eureka, (not Zookeeper).
+IP address must have to be on Cloud based solution in form of Microservice.
+Load balancing is achieved.
+Service discovery is done by a service registry container that has reference to our Microservices.
+Web front-end calls the service registry to find where Position tracker currently.
+It is the single point of failure.

+It will replicate data among multiple nodes. @EnableEurekaServer does the work through configuration in properties files.
+Currently only one instance.
+We register Position tracker as client with Eureka server.
+Client finds Eureka Server through properties file.
+Spring boot does rest.
+It automatically detects the Position tracking Microservice and assigns IP address and in case of failover tries to reconnect and remove from registry.

 ### Prerequisites